-In addition to claiming the Greensboro Coliseum Complex, one of the Southeast's premier venues and host of Guilford's renowned Bryan Series of lectures, national touring music acts and regional sporting events, the city will welcome the $80-million Steven Tanger Center for the Performing Arts in 2019.
+In addition to claiming the Greensboro Coliseum Complex, one of the Southeast's premier venues for national touring music acts and regional sporting events, the city welcomed the $80-million Steven Tanger Center for the Performing Arts in 2020.

 Easy to Reach

 With three major train lines running from New York to New Orleans, and 60 direct daily flights to most U.S. cities from Piedmont Triad International Airport, getting in and out of Greensboro is a breeze.

 Those are the respective totals of residents and college students in the area known as the Triad, a nearly 6,000-square-mile stretch connecting Greensboro with Winston-Salem and High Point.